Vision

 Spikes can be great to make sure that you can secure yourself.
 You can also think of boots that are able to keep you steady on slippery snow.
 Trekking poles may also be important if you are going uphill.

-6. Camera gear
+6. Winter Camera gear

 Winter Photoshoot Outdoor Ideas